danielmiessler/fabric/extract-wisdom/dmiessler/extract-wisdom-1.0.0/README.md

 ## Description

+**`extractwisdom` addresses the problem of **too much content** out there for us to consume.**

-`extract-wisdom` is _extracts wisdom_ from any content that can be turned into a text format.
-For example:
+`extract-wisdom` _extracts wisdom_ from any content that can be translated into text.
+Some examples include:

 - Podcast transcripts
 - Academic papers
 - Essays
 - Blog posts
-- Etc…

-Really, anything you can get into text!
+- Really, anything you can get into text!

-### Problem

-The problem that `extractwisdom` is addressing is the fact that there's **too much content** out there.
-Too many YouTube videos, too many podcasts, too many academic papers, too many blog posts, and so on.
+It pulls multiple types of value out of any content it's provided, including:

+- _IDEAS_: The best ideas from the content, i.e., what you might have taken notes on if you were taking manual notes
+- _QUOTES_: Some of the best quotes from the content
+- _HABITS_: Habits of the speakers that could be worth replicating
+- _RECOMMENDATIONS_: A list of things that the content recommends

+## Use cases

+1. **Decision Support:** `extractwisdom` allows you to quickly learn what's in a particular piece of content so you can decide if you want to consume the full source material or not.
+2. **Note Taking:** `extractwisdom` can also be used as your note taker.
+It's designed to

+It can also be used as a set of notes.

+## Examples

+Here are some examples of how to use `extractwisdom`.

 ## Installation